komiamiko/komiamiko.github.io/_posts/2020-09-01-amiko-hydras-proof.markdown

 My next major leap was to [Taranovsky's C](https://web.archive.org/web/20200628053709/http://web.mit.edu/dmytro/www/other/OrdinalNotation.htm), specifically the "Degrees of Recursive Inaccessibility" system, which is the weakest one on that page.
-It took a lot of reading up on background concepts and examining that system until I was comfortable working in it, and it really does not help that that page contains very few examples.
+It took some reading up on background concepts and examining that system until I was comfortable working in it, and it really does not help that that page contains very few examples.
 Once that was done, I was ready to attempt a proof of termination for Amiko hydras, and that proof itself was actually relatively easy.